Since this review was published, newer models have been released.

-Now, this brush comes in two colour options White or perhaps a little more common is the Black colour option.
+Now, this brush comes in two color options White or perhaps a little more common is the Black color option.
 It is this option we have been testing out for this review.

-The Black colour option is complimented by silver, rather than the more traditional white.
-In my opinion this looks smart and makes this brush appealing for the sake of not being quite so clinical looking.
+The Black color option is complemented by silver, rather than the more traditional white.
+In my opinion, this looks smart and makes this brush appealing for the sake of not being quite so clinical looking.